newtheatre/lumina/README.md

 Experimental API service for New Theatre alumni sites, responsible for identifying members and processing messages and submissions of data.

+Production is currently hosted at https://lumina.nthp.wjdp.uk, you can view the API docs at https://lumina.nthp.wjdp.uk/docs.

 # Data Model

 Data is stored in DynamoDB in a single table, `LuminaMember`.
 It stores member information and submissions by those members.